 The decision can be read here.

-Commission dismisses claim for unfair dismissal where the parties had reached an agreement to settle the claim
+Commission dismisses claim for unfair dismissal where the parties had reached an agreement to settle

 The Commission has dismissed a claim for unfair dismissal, on the grounds that the Commission was unable to hear a matter where the parties had reached an agreement to settle the claim.